 Enbridge entered into a definitive agreement on Feb.
 13, 2020 whereby Enbridge would acquire Rio Bravo Pipeline Company, LLC (RBPL) from NextDecade for a cash purchase price not to exceed $25 million, with $15 million paid at closing and the balance paid upon NextDecade’s reaching a positive final investment decision (FID) on its Rio Grande LNG export facility in the Port of Brownsville, Texas.
 The Rio Bravo Pipeline Project is designed to transport up to 4.5 billion cubic feet per day of natural gas from the Agua Dulce supply area to NextDecade's Rio Grande LNG project in Brownsville, Texas.
 (Enbridge)

-On February 10th 2021, Enbridge secured a three-year USD 1.0 billion Sustainability Linked Credit Facility with CIBC, Scotiabank, Bank of Montreal (BMO Capital Markets), RBC Capital Markets and TD Securities.
-These financial institutions are also the five biggest funders of Enbridge: from 2016 to 2020 they dedicated USD 48.45 billion to the company – including USD 9.11 billion in 2020 alone.
-(ReclaimFinance).
+On February 10th 2021, Enbridge renewed its USD 1.0 billion sustainability linked credit facility (maturing in July 2025) with CIBC, Scotiabank, Bank of Montreal, RBC and TD Bank.
+These financial institutions are also the five biggest financiers of Enbridge: from 2016 to 2021 they dedicated USD 60.08 billion to the company – including USD 10.87 billion in 2021 alone.
+(BOCC report 2022).

 On 6 July 2020, Enbridge issued a USD 1 billion bond due 2080.
 Arrangers: JP Morgan, Barclays, Citigroup, Credit Suisse, Sumitomo Mitsui Banking Corp, Mizuho Bank, MUFG Bank.
 (IJGlobal).

 On 20 February 2020, Enbridge issued a USD 750 million bonds, due 1 February 2022.
-Bond arrangers were JP Morgan, Bank of America Merrill Lynch.
+Bond arrangers were JP Morgan and Bank of America Merrill Lynch.
 The proceeds will be used for the refinancing of existing debt and energy operations.
 (IJGlobal).

 Based on Enbridge's annual reports, other outstanding loans include: